 Your skin is more oily than usual after using a new product

-If this happens, it’s possible that you’re having a generalized histamine (allergic) reaction to your skin care, or possibly something you inhaled or ingested.
+If this happens, it’s possible that you’re having a histamine (allergic) reaction to your skin product, or possibly to something you inhaled or ingested.
 “I would suggest discontinuing all skin care and then adding one product back at a time for a week each to see if the generalized itching restarts or persists,” says Dr. Jegasothy.
 It takes at least two to three weeks for an allergy to “wash out” of your system, so allow that much time before reintroducing your regimen one product at a time.
 “An oral antihistamine that’s commonly available over the counter, such as Zyrtec or Claritin (not Claritin-D), can also be very effective in reducing histamine in the skin and therefore reducing the symptoms of this kind of generalized itching much more quickly.”

 Next, make sure you know these 9 reasons why your skin hates you.